Cornell-Tech-Urban-Tech-Hub/nycbuswatcher-reprocessor/README.md

 1. The files are big—like 10Gb.
 2. The way that `nycbuswatcher` creates the daily archives is nasty.
 All the `Siri` responses are concatenated into a single file, but as of 2021-04-30 I hadn't added line breaks!
 So its impossible to read in python without running out of memory, and even `awk` runs out of memory.
 So it ook a while to find `ijson` and use a lazy loading generator approach.

+### process to pull the archives from server

+make a filename list

+`cat response_filelist_all.txt | grep 2021-0[1-2]-* > filelist.txt`

+check it and then construct something to batch copy from container to host

+`docker cp nycbuswatcher_grabber_1:/app/data/daily-2021-01-24.gz .`

+---> #todo dockerize it, add it to the stack, and reprocess the files on the same bus_data volume ina new folder?